Jelly-Pudding/VelocityGuard/README.md

 ## How It Works
 1. The plugin intercepts player movement packets before they're processed.
 2. Each movement is checked against configured speed limits and flight rules.
-3. The plugin considers various factors like knockback, potion effects, and special movement states.
+3. The plugin considers various factors like knockback, potion effects, special movement states, and vehicle types (Happy Ghasts are exempt from flight checks).
 4. Sophisticated pattern detection identifies potential speed cheats that stay just under the defined thresholds.
 5. Invalid movements are rejected, and player movement is temporarily blocked.
 6. Players receive notification when cheating is detected.